Planning Your Trip

 While the Orlando area provides thousands of hotel rooms that cater to every budget, staying on Disney World property also offers accommodations for every pocketbook and includes many perks and benefits that add value to your vacation experience.

-If you want instant information, try our Disney World Vacation Planner with information on how to book your vacation, where to stay and dine and more!
+If you want instant information, try our Disney World Vacation Planner with information on how to book your vacation, where to stay, where to dine and more!

 Universal Studios theme park was once only a one-day destination for visitors to Orlando.
 Now, Universal Orlando is a destination resort in its own right.
 The addition of the spectacular Islands of Adventure theme park, the CityWalk entertainment complex and three luxury hotels offer guests a multi-day vacation destination.